almostahexagon2/lri/vocabulary.md

 4. When a root is added, it should not be hard to say or write.
 Examples of bad roots are "zunkunft" and "dostoprimiczatelnost-".
 The former was changed, while the second is a joke word, like toki pona's "kijetasantakalu".

 ## Structure
-Each word will have its own section, each section will have what the word will mean as a noun, verb, adjective, adverb, preposition, or used in a compound or interjection.
-Example sencences and common phrases will also be included. "@" means any vowel normaly one of the simple endings. "-lkdfsa" indicates "lkdfsa" at the end of a word or compound.
+This section is describes how words work that would not belong in the dictionary. "@" means any vowel normaly one of the simple endings. "-lkdfsa" indicates "lkdfsa" at the end of a word or compound.

 ## Simple Endings
 ### "a"